-The stress of the situation can weigh heavily on some people.
-You might be having trouble sleeping, you’re worried about what could happen to your job, and you’re embarrassed about what your friends and family might be thinking.
+The stress of the situation weighs heavily on some people.
+You may be having trouble sleeping.
+You’re about what could happen to your job, and you’re embarrassed about what your friends and family might think.

-To make matters worse, while you’re dealing with all of this stress, you’re also facing important deadlines and are being forced to make some of the most important decisions in your case, decisions which can have a long-lasting impact on your case, your career, and your future.
-If you accidentally make a critical mistake by missing a deadline or failing to preserve important evidence, you can ruin your chances of getting your license back or even sabotage your entire case.
+To make matters worse, you’re also facing critical deadlines while dealing with this stress.
+As a result, you are being rushed to make some of the most important decisions in your case.
+These decisions will have a long-lasting impact on your case, career, and future.
+If you accidentally make a critical mistake by missing a deadline or failing to preserve necessary evidence, you could ruin the chance to get your license back or even sabotage your entire case.

 …The Entire Process Was Designed to Rob You of Your Dignity.

-Even the employees at the tow yard piled on, basically saying, “We Don’t Trust You!” and demanding cash, rather than accepting your check or credit card.
+Even the tow yard employees piled on, saying, “We Don’t Trust You!” and demanding cash rather than accepting your check or credit card.

-And now, because of how you were treated, you may be experiencing fear, shame, and even humiliation.
+And now, because of how they treated you, you may be experiencing fear, shame, and even humiliation.

-You need to understand how this arrest is going to affect you, and be prepared to handle the stress that may arise from being arrested, having your life up-ended, and spending a night in jail.
+You need to understand how this arrest will affect you, so you can prepare to handle the stress of being arrested, having your life up-ended, and spending a night in jail.

-Here are the 7 stages that you will typically encounter after you’ve been arrested.
-Some people may go through all 7 stages in a matter of hours, while others may take weeks (even months) before they complete the cycle.
+Here are the seven stages you will typically encounter after your DUI arrest.
+Some people may go through all seven stages in a matter of hours, while others may take weeks (even months) before they complete the cycle.

-One quick tip: For a quick and easy way to get through this process, you should hire an experienced DUI lawyer.
-This is what we’re here for… To help you survive your DUI arrest, and to get you through the entire process with as little pain as possible.
-There are techniques and strategies that we can share to help you through each stage, and to minimize the time that you spend in each stage of the recovery.
+ONE QUICK TIP: For a quick and easy way to get through this process, you should hire an experienced DUI lawyer.
+This is what we’re here for… To help you survive your DUI arrest and to get you through the entire process with as little pain as possible.
+In addition, we can share techniques and strategies to help you through each step and minimize the time you spend in each stage of the recovery.

 We’ve been there before.
-I’ve seen thousands of people go through the process that you’re about to go through.
-I can help you get through this as painlessly as possible, so that you can get your life back under control and put this bad experience behind you.
+I’ve seen thousands of people go through the process you’re about to go through.
+I can help you get through this as painlessly as possible so that you can get your life back under control and put this bad experience behind you.

 You will survive this…